junglok/tem-docs/docs/service/tools.md

 ## **IMOD**

 **Description**
-> IMOD is a set of image processing, modeling and display programs used for tomographic reconstruction and for 3D reconstruction of EM serial sections and optical sections.
-The package contains tools for assembling and aligning data within multiple types and sizes of image stacks, viewing 3-D data from any orientation, and modeling and display of the image files.
+> IMOD is a set of image processing, modeling, and display programs for tomographic reconstruction and 3D reconstruction of EM serial and optical sections.
+It contains tools for assembling and aligning data across image stacks of various types and sizes, viewing 3D data from any orientation, and modeling and displaying image files.

 **URL**
 > [https://bio3d.colorado.edu/imod](https://bio3d.colorado.edu/imod)